DexterTheDragon/dragon-video/README.md

 ------------

 FFmpeg is required on the server in order to read video metadata.
-Video encoding does not really on FFmpeg.
+Video encoding does not rely on FFmpeg.

 How it works
 ------------